pdebuyl-lab/RMPCDMD/README.md

 ## Status

+RMPCDMD is ready to use for chemically powered dimer nanomotor simulations.
 A former version of this code, still available in the branches `trs` and `trs_two_prod`, was used to obtain the results presented in P. de Buyl and R. Kapral [Nanoscale 5, 1337-1344